janverhaegen/NPMLink_Breakpoints_TypeScript_WebPack/SourceMapsTest_Main3/README.md

 # Purpose

-The project in this repository demonstrates how to debug in VSCode, with breakpoints as well in the main program as in a local dependency linked in with "nmp link".
+The project in this repository demonstrates how to debug in VSCode using step throught, breakpoints, and F12,
+as well in the main program as in a local dependency which is linked in with "nmp link".

 The initial commit uses JavaScript.
-The last commit uses TypeScript.
+The last commit uses TypeScript for both the main app as the dependency, while the dependency is bundled with WebPack.

 # Setup